-Caffeine, it’s what’s for breakfast, lunch and dinner.
+Caffeine, it’s what’s for breakfast, lunch, and dinner.
+But have you wondered about caffeine induced anxiety disorder?

 For most of us we drink a cup of coffee, tea or soda.
 We drink them to give us energy.
 We make jokes about needing our caffeine to get us going each day.
 We blame our grumpy moods on not being able to have caffeine.
 Just thinking about it makes us feel a little more energetic and hopeful that we can make it through the day without feeling sluggish.
 What is our fascination with this drug?
 Why does something so good have to be so bad?